Clivern/Goenv/README.md

 </p>
 <br/>

-Goenv help you to work with multiple `golang` versions at the same time whether on mac or linux operating system.
+Goenv helps you to work with multiple `golang` versions at the same time whether on mac or linux operating system.
 It supports both global and per-application version configuration.

 ## Usage